Multiphase gas in Circumgalactic cloud complexes: Insights from kiloparsec-scale Magnetohydrodynamic Turbulence Simulations: Introduction

 Turbulence in the CGM can be driven by interactions with satellite substructures, as well as by galactic outflows powered by supernovae and AGN feedback.
 It plays a pivotal role in regulating the thermodynamic evolution of the CGM.
 In particular, turbulence influences the precipitation limit \citep{Voit2018ApJ,Mohapatra2023MNRAS,Wibking2025MNRAS}, which governs the onset of multiphase condensation: when the gas cooling time falls below a threshold set by this limit, cold gas can condense out of the hot phase.
 Additionally, turbulence affects the longevity of cold gas embedded within the hot medium, as demonstrated by \citet{Gronke2022MNRAS}.
 Observational signatures of CGM turbulence have been identified through absorption-line studies at low redshift \citep{HWChen2023ApJ}, as well as through emission from extended Quasi Stellar Object (QSO) nebulae \citep{MChen2024ApJ,MChen2025ApJ}.

-Despite its importance and observational evidence, there remains a lack of targeted simulations exploring the parameter space of CGM turbulence while simultaneously resolving key physical scales, such as the minimum cooling length of cold gas.
-In this work, we address this gap using high-resolution magnetohydrodynamic simulations of multiphase CGM turbulence, with physical parameters directly informed by QSO absorption line measurements.
-We perform meso-scale simulations of turbulence in the multiphase CGM with box sizes ranging from $0.125$—$8~\mathrm{kpc}$.
+Despite its importance and observational evidence, there remains a lack of targeted simulations exploring the parameter space of CGM turbulence while simultaneously resolving key physical scales, such as the minimum cooling length of cold gas, and small scales where turbulent diffusion dominates over numerical mixing of cold and hot gas.
+In this work, we address this gap using high-resolution magnetohydrodynamic simulations of dense multiphase cloud complexes in the CGM, with physical parameters directly informed by QSO absorption line measurements.
+We perform meso-scale simulations of turbulence in these cloud complexes with box sizes ranging from $0.125$—$8~\mathrm{kpc}$.
 Our simulations resolve the cooling length of the gas at all densities, by at least a factor of $10$ for gas at temperatures larger than $10^4~\mathrm{K}$.
+We have also verified that multiphase mixing in our simulations is not strongly affected by numerical diffusion.
 Further, for turbulence cascade in a uniform box, the mixing time scales as $l^{2/3}$ \citep[assuming Kolmogorov scaling][]{kolmogorov1941dissipation}, implying that the smaller-scale multiphase gas is mixed rather than being sustained by cooling, since the cooling time is scale-independent.
 We investigate the importance of this effect with two sets of simulations, one where we maintain a constant energy cascade rate and the other with a constant mixing time across scales.
 The latter regime is needed to sustain coherent cold gas at inferred at $\lesssim 10$ kpc in observations (\citealt{Rudie2019,Augustin2023,Afruni2023}).

 This paper is organized as follows.
 In \S\ref{sec:Methods}, we describe our simulation setup and numerical methods.
 Key results from our simulations are presented in \S\ref{sec:results}, followed by a discussion of their implications in a global CGM context in \S\ref{sec:varying_box_size}.
 In \S\ref{sec:sensitiveness_to_sim_params}, we examine how variations in simulation parameters affect our findings.
 Limitations of the current study and directions for future work are discussed in \S\ref{sec:Caveats_future_work}.
 Finally, we summarize and conclude in \S\ref{sec:summary_discussion}.